GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (285).md

 **Critical Failure**: Instead of forming the orb, the shadows swirl around you.
 For a number of rounds equal to the spell's tier, you are subject to a necrotic attack at the end of each round.
 When one of these attacks fails to harm you, you accrue a point of spell sickness.
 You also have disadvantage on all [Prcp] checks and saves during this time.

+#### Wild Spores

+**Minimum Tier**: 3

+**Casting Time**: 1 action

+**Effect**: You cast spores out on a 7 yard cone, inflicting a Toxic attack against the foe.
+In place of the traditional critical hit effect, the creature receives a point of inebriation and a point of spell sickness.
+If the attack would qualify to damage armor, it instead inflicts a point of inebriation.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose to either increase the range of the cone by 2 yards or grant the attacks a +1 for purpose of inflicting a critical hit.

+**Critical Failure**: The spores float in the air and disappate, not affecting any creature.
+After a number of phases equal to the spell's tier, you receive a point of inebriation and a point of apell sickness.
+You also receive a toxic attack which ignores armor with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Wildervalder

 **Minimum Tier**: 3